Exhibitor Rules & Regulations

 Commercial Automobile Liability

-(if brining any type of vehicle to display or set up display)
+(if bringing any type of vehicle to display or set up display)

 $1,000,000 combined single limit bodily injury and property damage or equivalent, including hired and non-owned auto liability

-Such insurance shall be in the amounts required by statutory workers' compensation requirements and employer's liability limits of:
+Such insurance shall be in the amounts required by statutory workers' compensation requirements.

 10. Union Labor

 Exhibitors shall employ only union labor, as made available by official contractors in the setting up and dismantling of the exhibits and in the operations when required by union agreements.
 Exhibitors planning to build special displays should employ union display companies in their fabrication and carpentry.
 Electrical requirements must be handled by the Hilton Anatole in-house union electricians.

 Hours and dates for installing, exhibiting and dismantling shall be those specified by AREMA.
 All exhibits must be set by the time the show opens and must remain intact until the show closes.
 Exhibitor shall be liable for all storage and handling charges resulting from failure to remove exhibit material for the Expo before the specified conclusion of the dismantling period set by AREMA.
 Exhibitors are required to adhere to Expo hours.
 No early breakdown will be permitted.
 If exhibitors leave the Expo prior to the designated teardown time, a fine of up to $1,000 may be incurred and possible exclusion from future AREMA Expos.
 The fine is at the discretion of AREMA and will be charged to the credit card on file.
 Exhibitors will be notified should this occur.

 NOTE: For safety reasons, no one under 18 years of age is permitted in the Exhibit Hall during installation and dismantle.